kmhcreative/zappbar/README.md

 **ZappBar Search Box:** Normally the ZappBar “Search” field has a “Submit” button after it.
 If you want a cleaner look you can hide the “Submit” button and have it automatically submit on hitting Enter/Return.

 **Logo Icon:** (optional) Select an image to be your logo icon and then set one of the buttons to “logo” to display it (the image will be scaled to fit on the button).

+**Button Label Text:**

+* Text on Button, No Tooltip - this is the default setting for how it has previously looked.
+* Text on Button is also Tooltip - whatever text you enter as the button label will also be used for the tooltip text when you hover over the button.
+* NO Text on button, Tooltip ONLY - for a cleaner, more modern look you can disable the text labels on the buttons.
+You should still enter text, though, to be used as the Tooltip when the mouse hovers over the button AND you should select an icon that makes it clear what the button's function is or where it goes.

 **Default Top/Bottom ZappBar:** Shows a preview of the default top bar.
 Click on a button to change the icon and text.
 Click on the “Show Button Actions” below it to “wire” a button to an action in the drop-down lists.